Working in Romania

 - Contact international companies with offices in Romania to find out about vacancies.

-- Speculative applications can be successful in Romania, particularly if looking for temporary work.
-Take the opportunity to network and make personal contacts.
+- Speculative applications can be successful, particularly for temporary work.

-- Use online professional networks such as LinkedIn to make contacts and to look for jobs in Romania.
+- Use online professional networks such as LinkedIn to make contacts and to search for jobs in Romania.

 Erasmus+ is the EU programme for education, training, youth and sport for 2014-2020 and covers student exchange, work experience and volunteering opportunities.
 Both undergraduate and postgraduate students can study abroad for 3 to 12 months.
 Erasmus+ also provides opportunities for work experience for students to learn new skills or languages, as well as volunteering in different countries for between 2 weeks and 12 months.